Adjunct Faculty Frequently Asked Questions

 What other teaching resources are available?

-The WSU Teaching and Learning Forum provides workshops, collaborative projects, and other initiatives in support of faculty development.
+The WSU Center for Excellence in Teaching and Learning provides workshops, collaborative projects, and other initiatives in support of faculty development.
 They also offer the Adjunct Faculty Retreat every spring semester.
 Adjunct faculty are encouraged to provide the forum with contact information so they may be invited to take part in the actitivies.
-To email the Teaching and Learning Forum directly at email@example.com.
+To email the Center for Excellence in Teaching and Learning directly: firstname.lastname@example.org.

 The Training Tracker and LinkedIn Learning apps provide continuing training opportunities for faculty and staff on a broad range of topics.
 You can find these apps through your Weber Portal.